grnet/synnefo/docs/upgrade/upgrade-0.14.2.rst

 .. note::

-    Make sure `snf-webproject' has the same version with snf-common
+    Make sure 'snf-webproject' has the same version with snf-common

 2.2 Sync and migrate the database
 ---------------------------------